 PATENT FILING IN CANADA

-Canadian Intellectual Property Office (CIPO) is responsible for administration and processing of greater part of intellectual property (IP) in Canada.
-CIPO is a Special Operating Agency (SOA) associated with Innovation, Science and Economic Development in Canada.
-CIPO's objective is to deliver high quality and timely IP services to customers, and to increase awareness, knowledge and effective use of IP.
-GPF, along with Khurana and Khurana, Advocates and IP Attorneys (K&K) has tremendous experience in dealing with Patent Filing/ Prosecution as per Canadian Patent Laws, and can assist in hand-holding through the complete prosecution lifecycle of a Patent.
-Our patent filing procedure is in compliance to CIPO’s guidelines.
+CIPO's objective is to deliver high-quality and timely IP services to customers, and to increase awareness, knowledge, and effective use of IP.
+GPF, along with Khurana and Khurana, Advocates and IP Attorneys (K&K), has tremendous experience in dealing with Patent Filing / Prosecution as per Canadian Patent Laws, and can assist in hand-holding through the complete prosecution lifecycle of a Patent.
+Our patent filing procedure is in compliance with CIPO’s guidelines.

 High Level Cost Estimate for Filing